Enabling logging

 Step 5.
 Open the log file

-You will find the log under the %TEMP%\Metalama\Logs
+You can find the log in the %TEMP%\Metalama\Logs directory.